BlueBrain/hpcbench/docs/index.rst

 * ben-elastic: Push campaign data to Elasticsearch
 * ben-nett: Execute a tests campaign on a cluster
 * ben-merge: Merge campaign output directories
-* ben-plot: Draw figures of an existing campaign
 * ben-tpl: Generate HPCBench plugin scaffolds, see :ref:`usage <ben-tpl-usage>` for more information on plugin generation.